Health savings accounts: the basics

 A health savings account is an account funded with pre-tax dollars, and which is not subject to tax on interest and investment gains while in the account.
 Distributions from a health savings account are not subject to taxes if used for approved medical expenses.
-Money withdrawn from a health savings account for non-approved uses is subject to income tax plus a 10% penalty, though the latter does not apply if the account owner is over 65 or has died.
+Money withdrawn from a health savings account for non-approved uses is subject to income tax plus a 10 percent penalty, though the latter does not apply if the account owner is over 65 or has died.

 These accounts are owned and controlled by the individual, and can be used for current and future health care expenses.
 Significantly, unlike flexible savings accounts, health savings accounts enable money for health care expenses to be built up over time.

-High deductible health plans are a necessary companion to health savings accounts.
+High-deductible health plans are a necessary companion to health savings accounts.
 Eligibility for a health savings account is dependent on enrollment in a high deductible health insurance plan, and the two are designed to be complementary.

-Health savings accounts allow the individual to save up for expenses that don't exceed the deductible of the high deductible insurance plan, while using that plan to handle any catastrophic expenses.
+Health savings accounts allow the individual to save up for expenses that don't exceed the deductible of the high-deductible insurance plan, while using that plan to handle any catastrophic expenses.

-Besides having to be covered by a high deductible health plan, people can qualify for a health savings account only if they are not covered by any other health insurance, are not eligible for Medicare, and cannot be claimed as a dependent on someone else's tax return.
+Besides having to be covered by a high-deductible health plan, people can qualify for a health savings account only if they are not covered by any other health insurance, are not eligible for Medicare, and cannot be claimed as a dependent on someone else's tax return.
 With regard to this last point, while dependents cannot establish their own health savings accounts, they can be covered by their household's plan.

-Beyond that, the premise is that they can represent a savings over traditional health insurance arrangements because premiums on high deductible insurance are much lower than traditional health policies.
+Beyond that, the premise is that they can represent a savings over traditional health insurance arrangements because premiums on high-deductible insurance are much lower than traditional health policies.
 The premise is that even when uncovered expenses are paid by the individual, these can be exceeded by the tax and premium savings.